kodergeek/image-manipulation/README.md

 # image-manipulation
-Source files for image manipulation post
+Source files for image manipulation post.
+See the blog at https://kodermind.com/2020/08/13/basic-image-manipulation-using-javascript/